DeafProger/mailing/README.md

 # mailing
-final course work in Django
+Final course work in Django.
-thank You for watching
+Thank You for watching